graphcore/examples/applications/tensorflow/sales_forecasting/README.md

 ## Overview

 This directory contains code to train a simple multi-layer perceptron (MLP) network to predict sales data.
-The model was based on an example Keras implementation (https://github.com/horovod/horovod/blob/master/examples/keras_spark_rossmann.py) that uses the Horovod distributed training framework (https://eng.uber.com/horovod/).

 The model predicts the amount of sales on a particular day given a set of features in the original Rossmann competition dataset.